drakaz/OpenJabNab/README.md

 * A Nabaztag/tag
 * An Apache server (use of RewriteEngine in .htaccess file) or Lighttpd server (use of mod_rewrite, see README.lighty)
 * PHP scripting enabled at prefered Webserver
-* Qt 4 correctly installed (with dev libraries)
+* Qt 4 correctly installed with dev libraries.
+(On debian: aptitude install qt4-qmake make gcc build-essential libqt4-dev)

 IV) Installation
 ----------------

 1. Drop the PHP files into a web server folder.
 This folder must the root of a domain or subdomain (e.g. my.domain.com)
-2. Generate Makefiles with qmake -r, then make
+2. Go to the "server"" directory, then generate Makefiles with qmake -r, then make
-3. Edit the openjabnab.ini file and move it to the bin folder (you have to change all "my.domain.com" strings)
+3. Edit the server/openjabnab.ini file and move it to the server/bin folder (you have to change all "my.domain.com" strings)
-4. Execute openjabnab builded in the bin folder
+4. Execute openjabnab builded in the server/bin folder
 5. Configure the Nabaztag/tag to use 'my.domain.com/vl' in advanced settings
 6. Restart the Nabaztag/tag